renatabiniek/moodbox/README.md

 * add search by keyword functionality to the toolkit so that user can easily find best matching tools
 * add save to a list functionality so that users can save their favourite techniques in a meaningful way and quickly find them later
-* create a members area where registred users can create their own profile, view profile's of others and follow each other for updates
+* create a members' area where registered users can create their own profile, view profile's of others and follow each other for updates
-* specify and validate file types allowed for the add new tool form
+* specify and validate file types allowed to be used in the add new tool form

 ## Technologies used
 ---